Holopaw, Florida: History

 The years 1911-1929 saw the Florida East Coast Railway building what was advertised as a second complete mainline to Miami.
-Known as the Kissimmee Valley Branch and heading southwest from the busy railroad town of New Smyrna Beach, the new new route passed through Maytown-Pennichaw-Osceola-Geneva and was completed to Chuluota in 1912.
+Known as the Kissimmee Valley Branch and heading southwest from the busy railroad town of New Smyrna Beach, the new route passed through Maytown-Pennichaw-Osceola-Geneva and was completed to Chuluota in 1912.
 The Chuluota-Bithlo-Holopaw-Okeechobee segment was completed in 1915.
 Finally wrapping around the big lake it terminated at Lake Harbor in 1929.
 Though it never achieved the status of 'a complete second mainline,' though it did post some impressive freight tonnage records in lumber and produce.

 JM Griffin began a sawmill operation here in 1923, building streets and houses for his employees.
 Holopaw was a company owned town, with most employees renting their homes and frequenting the factory owned general store.
 The JM Griffin Lumber Company became the largest operation in the St Cloud area, employing over 500 people.
 It also featured one of the first all-electric sawmills in the country.
 The mill lasted until 1931, closing during the Great Depression.
 A new mill owned by the Peavy-Wilson Lumber Co. opened in 1935, employing more than one thousand timber, turpentine, and sawmill workers.
 At the town's peak it had more than 2,000 people.

 The railroad through Holopaw ceased operation in 1947 when a new cut-off opened between Fort Pierce and Port Mayaca.
 However, before it would be abandoned, the Peavy Wilson Lumber Company, operating a massive mill in Holopaw, leased the Holopaw-Pennichaw-Maytown trackage.
 So trains continued to roll from Holopaw northward pulled by the lumber company’s stable of steam locomotives.
 With greatly depleted forests, the lumber company quit in 1951 and the tracks removed soon afterwards.

 Most residents left to seek employment elsewhere, and the postal service was discontinued in 1954.